Xyandraa9/Music_Recommender_System/README.md

 # Music Recommender System

-I created a Music Recommender System using Collaborative Filtering and K-Means Clustering algorithm.
+I created a basic Music Recommender System using Collaborative Filtering and K-Means Clustering algorithm.

 ## Steps to run the app
 1) Create environment using following command in cmd: